bespinian/blog/content/posts/run-piwik-on-cloud-foundry.md

 ## Composer

 Since Piwik already comes with its dependencies installed, we don't want [Composer](https://getcomposer.org/) to run again in Cloud Foundry.
-The PHP buildpack won't run Composer if it doesn't find any files that would indicate that.
+The PHP Buildpack won't run Composer if it doesn't find any files that would indicate that.
 So let's ignore the Composer files when pushing.
 Add a `.cfignore` file to the root of your project and paste the following line into it:

 ```txt
 /composer.*